atlarge-research/graphalytics-platforms-powergraph/README.md

 ## PowerGraph-implementation-specific configuration

-Edit config/powergraph.properties to change the following settings:
+Edit `config/powergraph.properties` to change the following settings:

  - `powergraph.command`: Set the command to run when launching PowerGraph.
 The default value is "%s %s" where the first argument refers to the binary name and the second arguments refers to the binary arguments.
-For example, change the value to "mpirun -np 2 %s %s" to execute PowerGraph using MPI.
+For example, change the value to "mpirun -np 2 %s %s" to execute PowerGraph using MPI on two nodes.